sohit-agarwal/Wexflow/README.md

 - **Twitter task:** This task allows to send a collection of tweets.
 - **Process task:** This task allows to launch any process on the computer.
 - **Script tasks:** These tasks allows execute custom tasks written in C# or VB.

+Follow Wexflow on [Twitter](https://twitter.com/wexflow86) to get the lastest news.

 # How to use Wexflow
 After installing Wexflow, the folders C:\Wexflow\ and C:\WexflowTesting\ are created.
 The folder C:\Wexflow\ contains the following elements: